Immigrate to Canada from the Philippines

-Under the immigration programs mentioned above, and many more, it is possible to become a permanent resident in Canada.
+Under the immigration programs mentioned above, and many more, it is possible to apply for permanent residency before you even immigrate to Canada from the Philippines.
 There is a strict list of requirements that must be adhered to, but you have a chance of becoming a citizen in a country with one of the best public support systems on earth.
 Public support in Canada includes free healthcare and free schooling for all children under the age of 18

 Top Level Universities

 Canada’s colleges are amongst the highest ranked post-secondary schooling systems globally and with hundreds of world-class universities, the opportunities for yourself and your loved ones are endless.
 Canada values post-secondary studies highly, it may even be a requirement to you obtaining permanent residency depending on the program you choose to apply through.
 Some visa programs such as the Atlantic Immigration Pilot have dedicated streams for foreigners who complete studies at Canadian institutions.
 By simply completing a qualification at a Canadian post-secondary school, you could be eligible for permanent residency.

 The rights of Canadians are protected by a liberal government that values freedom above all else.
 In Canada people are free to be who they want, news broadcasters are free to report on any interesting events without bounds and human rights are respected with complete dignity.